 I also created a PDF document with the words on it – the font is not a 100% match, but it’s pretty dang close.
 I’ve done the best I can considering this tutorial is over 8 years old and I had to recreate it from memory (since Moda Bake Shop is no longer active).
 Please be KIND if you have questions.

 Quilted Table Runner Supplies

-- 1 roll of color 1 ½″ wide strips (sometimes called a honeybun) you can also cut the strips from yardage if you like, the number required are listed below, however you won’t get as much variety in the prints)
+- 1 roll of color 1 ½″ wide strips (sometimes called a honeybun).
+You can also cut the strips from yardage if you like, (you will need twenty 1 ½″ strips), make sure you pick a variety of prints in the same colors.

 - 1 roll of White 2 ½″ wide strips (sometimes called a jelly roll)

 - ¼″ yd blue fabric for the binding

 - Get with the templates for the Applique below

 Fill out this form, and we will email the pattern to you.
 You will still need the directions on this page to complete your project.

 - 1 Pre Cut Roll 1 ½″ wide strips sometimes called a honeybun you can also cut the strips from yardage if you like, you will need 20 total 1 ½" strips.
 If you do it this way be sure to group your fabrics by color as you cut.

 - 10 Fat Quarters for words OR one Charm Pack (sometimes called a 5″ stacker).
 If you want your words to have the same fabric on every letter use fat quarters, if you want the fabrics to be varied, use the charm pack.